Life Insurance Basics 101, Insider Secrets That Save Lots of Cash & Hassle

 It's a waiting game...it takes approx. 4 to 6 weeks for the insurance company to process your application.

 Behind the scenes, an underwriter uses all the information gathered to decide what premium you’re eligible for.
 This can take a while or it can happen quickly - but I always tell my clients to plan on 6 full weeks.
+With covid those times can be even LONGER.

 You’ll then be approved, rated, postponed or declined.